The Name G‑d

 Where did the name 'G‑d' ' first appear?

-4. The fact that Wulfila became a bishop, in itself disqualifies him already from any spiritual authority.
-A person who places himself in the seat of CHRISTOS as the only head of the church, is an abomination to the Word of THEOS, which considers only Overseers and Deacons as valid positions within the church.
-The famous opening of the Creed of Antioch (341 AD) declared: "We have neither become followers of Arius - for how should we who are bishops follow a presbyter?"
+6. The fact that Wulfila became a bishop, in itself disqualifies him already from any spiritual authority.
+A person who places himself in the seat of CHRISTOS as the only head of the church, is an abomination to the Word of THEOS, which considers only Overseers and Deacons as valid positions within the church (no matter how undiscerned and even normalized this office is by many of today's scholars).
+The famous opening of the Creed of Antioch (341 AD; the council where Wulfila was probably made bishop) declared: "We have neither become followers of Arius - for how should we who are bishops follow a presbyter?"
 [1] [2] [3]

-8. Wulfila inspired the highly problematic and ultra-conservative Catholic teacher J.R.R.
+9. Wulfila inspired the highly problematic and ultra-conservative Catholic teacher J.R.R.
 Tolkien to study Gothic as his first foreign language (!), which in turn motivated him to invent 12 own languages and to even change his signature to Ruginwaldus Dwalakōneis (gothicized 'Ronald Tolkien').
-[1] [2] [3] [4]
+In Tolkien's and J. K. Rowling's works of darkness we find also a strong focus on Runic letters which are also part of Wulfilas predominantly Greek alphabet (the famous Nazi insignia consisted also Runes).
+[1] [2] [3] [4] [5]

-9. While we have usually many documents and letters from important Christians preceding and following the time of Wulfila, we know today that the vast majority of Wulfilas works are 'lost', without finding an explanation for this (he wrote several treatises and translations in Gothic, Greek and Latin).
+10. While we have usually many documents and letters from important Christians preceding and following the time of Wulfila, we know today that the vast majority of Wulfilas works are 'lost', without finding an explanation for this (he wrote several treatises and translations in Gothic, Greek and Latin).
+We only know from Spain that Arian literature had been collected in 589 AD (in the year the Visigoths converted to Catholicism) and burned together with the house in which these were heaped up, and thus not a single Gothic text has survived in Spain.
 Jerome also excluded him from his 'De Viris Illustribus (On Illustrious Men)' with biographies of 135 important figures, which is clearly intentional given Wulfila's enormous importance and Jerome's previous inclusion of Wulfila's translation.
 This rather points to an intentional removal of his works, which could eventually go hand-in-hand with his mysterious death at the Council of Constantinople.
+[1]

-• Knowing that Wulfila was closely connected to the Roman Catholic Church (although he possibly also opposed it at least in some regards) and His denial of the divinity of the HOLY SPIRIT should make us already seriously question the legitimacy of his man-made designation 'G-d' for our CREATOR!
+• Knowing that Wulfila was closely connected to Arianism and the Roman Catholic Church (he opposed it only to the degree the Catholic Church conflicted with Arianism, but had generally close ties with them) and His explicit denial of the deity of CHRISTOS and of the divinity of the HOLY SPIRIT should make us already seriously question the legitimacy of his man-made designation 'G‑d' for our CREATOR!

-• But the problem is much greater than Wulfila, his particular associations and doctrines:
+• But the problem is much greater than Wulfila, and his particular associations and doctrines:

 Where does the Name 'G‑d ' come from?